hydoai/dk1-setup/README.md

 Jetson modules either have a microSD card slot or internal memory (called eMMC).
 If you buy a developer kit, the module will have a microSD card.
 If you ordered a module separately, it probably has a eMMC.

+The scripts for Leetop A203 automatically patch the official NVIDIA OS image with Leetop's proprietary Device Tree Binary (DTB) files, so that the USB ports on the Leetop A203 work as expected.
+They don't share those files publicly, so I had to email them for it.

 #### Download L4T Driver Package and Sample Root Filesystem from NVIDIA